Laravel Gemini AI Translation Synchronization Tool Documentation

 AI-First Translation

-Trusts the AI to interpret both namespaced keys (e.g., messages.welcome) and literal strings to generate accurate,
+Trusts the AI to interpret both namespaced keys (e.g., messages.welcome) and literal strings to generate

 context-aware translations.